mswertz/mswertz.gihub.io/features.md

 <div class="feature_image_box"><img src="/images/noun_Share_2020990_blue.svg"/></div>
 <div class="feature_content_box">
 <h1> FAIR data sharing</h1>
-Make your data findable, interoperable, accessible, reusable.
+Make your data findable, interoperable, accessible, reusable (FAIR).
 We believe data sharing and re-use should be easy.
-Quickly create explorers for your data sets and variables to the outside world while preventing exposure of (sensitive) data values using the fine-grained permission system.
+MOLGENIS enables you to quickly create explorers for your data sets and variables to the outside world while preventing exposure of (sensitive) data values using the fine-grained permission system.
 <br/>Example: <a href="http://www.palgaopenbaredatabank.nl">http://www.palgaopenbaredatabank.nl</a>
 </div>
 </div>